SEO Doesn't Have to Suck: Part 2 - Easy Ways to Make Google Love You

 Remember those kids at school who had loads of friends, they were fun, they were smart - everyone wanted to be in their circle?
 Website backlinks are like getting recommendations from those cool kids.
 And the more quality sites that link to yours, the more trustworthy, credible and reputable Google thinks you are and will show you higher in the search results.

-Write content so good, people can’t help but share.
-Reach out to blogs and industry peers for guest posting opportunities, but make sure each post is unique.
-Google’s clever enough to know if you’re recycling the same blog everywhere, and it won’t rank you for it so don’t just copy and paste it around town all willy nilly.
+Want backlinks from the cool kids?
+Write content so good, people can't help but share.
+Reach out to blogs and industry peers for guest posting opportunities—but make sure each post is unique.
+Google's clever enough to know if you're recycling the same blog everywhere, and it won't rank you for it so don't just copy and paste it around town all willy nilly.

 User Experience (UX): Make It Easy, Make It Fun

-I get it, there’s a lot to remember but most importantly, SEO isn’t just about algorithms, it’s actually about people.
+I get it, there's a lot to remember but most importantly, SEO isn't just about algorithms—it's actually about people.

 Search Engine Optimisation isn't about manipulating data for nefarious means, it's about using your website appropriately to position yourself in in front of the people who are looking for you.